bomonike/bomonike.github.io/microsoft-ai.md

    * <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning within <strong>Azure Synapse Analytics</strong>.
 It was retired on March 31, 2025.

 <a target="_blank" href="https://www.linkedin.com/pulse/my-journey-becoming-microsoft-certified-ai-engineer-george-chen-svese/">George Chen's Journey</a> to Microsoft Certified: AI Engineer Associate.
+Videos with PPT file!

 <hr />